Three Things I Accomplished this Year with the help of my friends.

 My 80th Birthday

 The thing is, I still came from a middle class background.
 I had friends with large apartments; one of them was even a landlord.
 I still had my college education: in fact my old college roommate offered to help me out financially - not only had I been to college but I had lived in a dorm.
-Most tellingly I endured a year and a half of unemployment without falling into a depression and giving up hope.
+Most tellingly I endured a year and a half of unemployment without falling into a depression and giving up hope (i.e I haven't been oppressed my whole life).
 Now I see myself as less the master of my fate than the recipient of unearned grace.

 Lately I haven't even been true to my own principles.
 When Mullaney, the psychopath. was attacking the people in my building he filed restraining orders against us.
-In order to try to keep my home and preserve my good name I was forced to collaborate with the police to challenge him.
-In the last year I've donated hundreds of dollars to Go Fund Mes for small businesses hurt by the corona virus.
-My company moved back to the city and are paying me $1.00 than I got before.
-My new landlord hasn't raised the rent for 3 years and he takes care of necessary repairs within hours.
+In order to keep my home and preserve my good name I was forced to collaborate with the police to challenge him.
+In the last year I've donated thousands of dollars to Go Fund Mes for small businesses hurt by the corona virus.
+My new landlord hasn't raised the rent for 3 years and he takes care of all repairs within hours.
+My company moved back to the city.
+They're paying me $1.00 an hour more than I got before and the HR director delivers food to employees in quarantine.